aws-samples/genai-quickstart-pocs/amazon-bedrock-csv-chatbot-poc/README.md

 When a user interacts with the GenAI app, the flow is as follows:

 1. The user uploads a CSV file to the streamlit app. (app.py).
-2. The streamlit app, takes the CSV file and chunks the document (csv_data_insights.py).
+2. The streamlit app, takes the CSV file and chunks the document efficient data processing(csv_data_insights.py).
-3. Each chunk of the document is passed into Amazon Bedrock, which reads each chunk, and then creates a response to the user's question (csv_data_insights.py).
+3. Once the data is passed into Amazon Bedrock and the user asks the chatbot a question, it creates a response to the user's question (csv_data_insights.py).
 4. After the response is generated, it is presented on the streamlit app (app.py).

 # How to use this Repo: